Audition Updates

 Jazz Lessons:

-Jazz audition information is on Jazz Packet.
-For more information, please contact Paul Merrill (pm75@cornell.edu) and visit http://jazz.arts.cornell.edu/.
+For information, please contact Paul Merrill (pm75@cornell.edu) and visit http://jazz.arts.cornell.edu/.

 Piano Lessons:

-Students can sign up for in-person piano auditions from 2 to 5 pm on August 19 and from 2:30 to 5 pm on August 20, on the homepage here: cupiano.org.
+Students can sign up for in-person piano auditions from 2 pm on January 21, on the homepage here: cupiano.org.
 The audition is 10 minutes long, and students should prepare two contrasting works of their choosing, and we will have you sight-read.
 Contact Xak Bjerken (xb10@cornell.edu) for more information.

 Violin Lessons: